mantidproject/mantid/dev-docs/source/Testing/SliceViewer/SliceViewer.rst

     - the cut representation line on the colorfill plot has the correct start/stop
     - the 1D plot in the cut viewer pane has the correct axes limits

-12. Set step of u1 to be 2 (i.e. greater than the extent of the cut) - this should set nbins=1 and step = 1.5 (note the plot won't be updated).
+12. Set step of u1 to be 2 (i.e. greater than the extent of the cut) - this should set nbins=1 and step = 1.5 and put the cut along u2 with nbins = 50.
-13. transpose the axes so now (X,Y) = (K,L) - the cut should have 50 bins along K (default value)
+13. Transpose the axes so now (X,Y) = (K,L) - the cut should have 50 bins along K (default value)
 14. Change the nbins of u2 to 50 (it should set nbins=1 for u1 and change the step=4).
 Check the white line of the cut representation on the colorfill plot is now vertical.
 15. Try to change the a* column of the u1 to 1 (this would take u1 out of the plane of the slice, i.e. not orthogonal to u3) - it should reset to 0 - i.e. u1 = [0,1,0].
 16. Click and hold down on one of the red markers with white face on the colorfill plot and drag, release at ~K=1.